AnirudhBabu/Adcash-Assignment/README.md

 # 🧠 Adcash Assignment – SRE Engineering Challenge

 This repo contains a complete solution for the DevOps Engineering assignment from Adcash.
-It includes a Node.js application with Prometheus metric exports, infrastructure configuration via Ansible, and container orchestration using Jinja2-based Kubernetes templates.
+I have included a Node.js application with Prometheus metric exports (built-in to the web app), infrastructure configuration via Ansible, and container orchestration using Jinja2-based Kubernetes templates.

 ## 📦 Contents